Introducing John Kapenda, Head Teacher

-Introducing John Kapenda, Head Teacher, PEAS Kampinda Secondary School (Kasama, Northern Province, Zambia).
+Introducing John Kapenda, Head Teacher of PEAS Kampinda Secondary School (Kasama, Northern Province, Zambia).

 John joined PEAS in 2017 from Pestalozzi Education Centre, a Secondary School in Lusaka, where he served as Head Teacher.
 John brings over 23 years of experience to PEAS.
 As Head Teacher for PEAS’ newest school in Zambia, we interviewed him to find out more.